8th Grade Accelerated/On-Level Language Arts

 Quiz and Test Retake Policy

-To help ensure that every student has an opportunity to master the materials presented in class, students will be given the opportunity to retake summative assessments (with certain exceptions).
-It is important to note that the retake policy is not intended to be used as a regular practice by a student.
+To help ensure that every student has an opportunity to master the learning objectives presented in class, students will be given the opportunity to retake summative assessments (with certain exceptions).
+It is important to note that the retake policy is not intended to be used as a regular practice by a student or as an alternative to study and preparation for assessments.

 - Arrangements must be made with the teacher before any retake; this includes turning in the Cooley Middle School Retake Action Plan.
 Failure to complete the Retake Action Plan can/will result in teacher refusal of a retake.

-- Retakes will not be given during class time; arrangements for before or after school testing must be made on the Retake Action Plan.
-A list of available times will be posted on the board for each assessment.
+- Retakes will not be given during class time; arrangements for before or after school testing must be made on the Retake Action Plan

-- Retakes must be taken within TWO WEEKS of the date the original assessment was posted to parent/studentvue.
-The retake schedule will be posted in class.
+- All retakes must be completed within TWO WEEKS of the date the original assessment was posted to Parent/StudentVue.
+The retake schedule will be posted in class on Monday of each eligible week.
+A student may retake an assessment a maximum of two times.

-- Any practice materials for standards being assessed must be completed and turned in to the teacher (teacher may assign additional practice if warranted)
+- All practice materials for standards being assessed must be completed and turned in to the teacher (teacher may assign additional practice if warranted)

-- Diagnostic tests and district/final exams are exempt from retake opportunities
+- Diagnostic tests, independent reading comprehension quizzes, and district/final exams are exempt from retake opportunities

 - Unless I have a meeting or a prior commitment, I am more than happy to schedule time before or after school to provide students with additional help.
-I ask that students request the assistance time 24 hours in advance so I can ensure that I have no scheduling conflicts.
+I ask that students request the assistance time one day in advance so I can ensure that I have no scheduling conflicts.
+Since my availability may vary from week to week, scheduled tutoring times will typically be posted in class each Monday.

 Utilizing the HUSD Teacher Pages

-- Grade Access (ParentVue/StudentVue link)—use to access grades (parents: if you are new to the district, you can get an access password from the front office)
+- ParentVue/StudentVue--use to access grades (parents: if you are new to the district, you can get an access password from the front office)

-- Practice—due dates and instructions for completing assignments (will often include links to download the original document if misplaced)
+- Canvas—due dates, instructions, and any necessary documents for completing assignments (will often include links to download the original document if misplaced)

-Most of the supplies listed below are available in my classroom if a student does not have the necessary materials on a particular day; the only materials I do not have for student use are identified with an asterisk.
+All of the supplies listed below are available in my classroom if a student does not have the necessary materials on a particular day; the only item I do not provide for student use is identified with an asterisk.

 - *5 subject spiral notebook (HIGHLY recommended—one notebook will be used for the entire school year)